 If anyone else knows of any songs around the world that use the tune to “Go Tell Aunt Rhody”, please share it with us in the comments below.
 Thanks for sharing the time-line of “Go Tell Aunt Rhody” Sadao!

 This article was posted on Friday, June 13th, 2014 at 9:25 am and is filed under American Kids Songs, Children's Songs, Countries & Cultures, England, English, English Children's Songs, Folk Songs, France, German, Germany, Go Tell Aunt Rhody, Japan, Japanese, Japanese Folk Songs, Languages, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply